Functional Digestive Health Testing

 Importance of Digestive Health

 Eating food and drinking fluids is essential for your well-being.
-However, your body cannot use your food and drinks in the form you see them on your plate.
+However, your body cannot use your food and drinks in the form you see on your plate.
 They need to be changed into smaller molecules of nutrients that your blood can absorb and carry to cells all over your body.
 Digestion is critical for breaking down the food you eat into nutrients that your body can absorb and utilize for energy, cellular repair, and growth.

-Stomach acids and enzymes sterilize your food in order to protect you from infection and illness.
+Stomach acids and enzymes sterilize your food to protect you from infection and illness.
 Your digestive health is also important for your immune function, brain and neurological health, energy levels, skin health, and other areas of your well-being.
 If there is an imbalance within this refined system, it not only leads to digestive health issues but may affect your entire body making you more vulnerable to a variety of symptoms and health concerns (1, 2).

 The Importance of Optimal Stomach Acid Levels